ECNTechnology/ignition-kb/guides/ignition/orders.md

 - **Customer Reference**: This will be used in our correspondance to you during the ordering process.

-- **Friendly Name:** This will be allow you to identify the service in the Ember portal.
+- **Friendly Name:** This will be allow you to identify the service in the ignition portal.

 - **Additional Notes:** Anything else you think is relevant to the order.